Clicxl/GeoBLITZ/CONTRIBUTING.md

 ## Licensing

-By contributing to GeoBLITZ, you agree that your contributions will be licensed under the [CC BY-NC-ND 4.0 License](LICENSE.md).
+By contributing to Globule, you agree that your contributions will be licensed under the [CC BY-NC-ND 4.0 License](LICENSE.md).
 Please make sure you understand and agree to this before submitting a pull request.

-Thank you for your contribution and support in making GeoBLITZ a great game! 🌍🎮
+Thank you for your contribution and support in making Globule a great game! 🌍🎮